beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 functions work, and so on.

-If that's not you for whatever reason the best I can hope to provide is some pastey entertainment for your reading pleasure.
+If that's not you for whatever reason the best I can hope to provide is some honest entertainment for your reading pleasure.
 The only thing I can reasonably promise is that this guide won't end on a cliffhanger... or _will_ it?

 ## Platform and Compiler